govtmirror/transparency/Presentations/presentation.md

 \includegraphics[width=.9\textwidth]{ScienceInTheHouse.png}

+## Science for person oriented government

-## What follows from valuing science?
+What follows from valuing science?
+What do we add to design?

+\medskip

 Why not Behavioral Claims Teams?
 Why does science produce "insights"?

+## Science for person oriented government

+Why not Behavioral Claims Teams?
+Why does science produce "insights"?

 \medskip

-1) No one study produces certain knowledge (there is no certain knowledge).
+1) No one study produces certain knowledge.
+Knowledge arises from a community.
 2) No one person produces certain knowledge.
 Investigators must be comfortable with uncertainty and doubt.
-3) Other aspects of research design (for example, randomization, pre-registration, other aspects of learning-enhancing or credibility-enhancing transparency)

 \bigskip